markandre13/makehuman.js/README.md

 * data/rigs/default.mhskel the bones making up the skeleton

-  for the actual bone positions little cubes within the mesh are referenced
+  for the actual bone positions little cubes within the mesh are referenced, so when the mesh is morphed, the skeleton is morphed along with it.

 * data/rigs/default_weights.mhw the weights each bone has on each vertex